The rational SPDE approach for Gaussian random fields with general smoothness: Discussion

 \section{Discussion}

 We have introduced the rational SPDE approach providing a new type of computationally efficient approximations for a class of Gaussian random fields.
-These are based on an extension of the SPDE approach by \cite{lindgren11} to models with differential operators of general fractional orders.
-For these approximations, explicit rates of strong convergence have been derived and we have shown how to calibrate the degree of the rational approximation with the mesh size of the FEM to achieve these rates. \db{The results can also be combined with the results in \citep{bolin2018weak} to obtain explicit rates of weak convergence (convergence of functionals of the random field).}
+These are based on an extension of the SPDE approach by \cite{lindgren11} to models with general second-order differential operators of arbitrary order $\beta > d/4$ For these approximations, explicit rates of strong convergence have been derived and we have shown how to calibrate the degree of the rational approximation with the mesh size of the FEM to achieve these rates. \db{The results can also be combined with the results in \citep{bolin2018weak} to obtain explicit rates of weak convergence (convergence of functionals of the random field).}

 Our approach can, e.g., be used to approximate stationary Mat\'ern fields with general smoothness, and it is also directly applicable to more complicated non-stationary models, where the covariance function may be unknown.
 A general fractional order of the differential operator opens up for new applications of the SPDE approach, such as to Gaussian fields with exponential covariances on $\mathbb{R}^2$.
 For the Mat\'ern model and its extensions, it furthermore facilitates likelihood-based (or Bayesian) inference of all model parameters.
-The specific structure of the approximation then in turn enables a combination with INLA or MCMC in situations where the Gaussian model is a part of a more complicated hierarchical model.
+The specific structure of the approximation then in turn enables a combination with INLA or MCMC in situations where the Gaussian model is a part of a more complicated non-Gaussian hierarchical model.

-We have illustrated the rational SPDE approach for stationary and for non-stationary Mat\'ern models.
+We have illustrated the rational SPDE approach for stationary and non-stationary Mat\'ern models.
 A topic for future research is to apply the approach to other random field models in statistics which are difficult to approximate by GMRFs, such as to models with long-range dependence \citep{lilly2017fractional} based on the fractional Brownian motion.
 Another topic for future research is to modify the fractional SPDE approach by replacing the FEM basis by a multiresolution basis and to compare this approach to other multiresolution approaches such as \citep{katzfuss2017multi}.
 Finally, it is also of interest to extend the method to non-Gaussian versions of the SPDE-based Mat\'ern models \citep{wallin15}, since the Markov approximation considered by \cite{wallin15} is only computable under the restrictive requirement $\beta \in \mathbb{N}$.

 \begin{appendix}